posener/orm/README.md

 An attempt to build a *typed* ORM package in Go

-This is WORK IN PROGRESS
+This is PROOF OF CONCEPT

-Very very limited implementations, and plenty of TODOs :-)
+Very very (very) limited implementations, and plenty of TODOs :-)

 ## Install: